miguel-rodrs/ExercicioAltice-MR/README.md

 The frontend component is constituted with only one webpage with an input and a button that allows the client to get the result of a number in the labseq sequence.

+This component uses Angular.js, HTML, TypeScript and CSS.

 ## Running the frontend application

 In order to be able to properly use the web page, the backend application must be turned on.